Master of Science (M.Sc)

 Courses

-History and contexts of global mental health; Epidemiology and global burden of diseases of mental health conditions in the world; Roles of key stakeholders in global mental health; Global normative frameworks, policies, and guidelines on mental health; Global human rights standards for equity and equality for marginalized populations; Role of critical thinking, analysis, and reasoning skills in partnership working, and developing effective mental health practice and services; Humanitarian and emergency context case studies; Adaptation of tools for Bangladesh context.
+This course will orient students in the history and contexts of global mental health, including epidemiology and the global burden of mental health conditions.
+The roles of key stakeholders in the global mental health landscape will be studied.
+Students will delve into global normative frameworks, policies, and guidelines on mental health to deepen their understanding of international standards.
+Global human rights standards of equity and equality for marginalized populations will also be showcased here.
+Students will grow to understand the role of critical thinking, analysis, and reasoning skills in developing effective mental health practice and services.
+Key humanitarian and emergency context case studies will be analyzed, and students will learn to adapt tools for the Bangladeshi context.

-Fundamental understanding of research in mental health; Interpretation, critical evaluation of research findings within mental health practice; Key features of the research process; Qualitative and Quantitative research in mental health; Research design and evaluation for children and vulnerable populations in mental health; Ethics and professional codes of conduct for conducting research in mental health.
+This course will cultivate a fundamental understanding of research in mental health.
+Students will be equipped with the skills of interpretation and critical evaluation of research findings within mental health practice.
+Key features of the research process will be highlighted, taking both qualitative and quantitative research into consideration.
+Students will gain a robust understanding of research design and evaluation for children and vulnerable populations in mental health.
+Protocols to maintain ethics and professional codes of conduct while doing mental health research will also be covered.

-Placement in specialized mental health and psychosocial support (MHPSS) settings to apply learning in real-world contexts; Engage in direct service provision under guided supervision; carry out comprehensive case assessments; Conduct psychosocial interventions; Practice structured documentation and journaling; Practice reflective practices and self-care; Identify ethical and contextual challenges; Participate in current mental health advocacy and awareness initiatives in Bangladesh.
+This practicum module will involve student placement in specialized mental health and psychosocial support (MHPSS) settings to apply learning in real-world contexts.
+They will engage in direct service provision under guided supervision, carry out comprehensive case assessments and conduct psychosocial interventions.
+Additional practices such as structured documentation, journaling, reflection and self-care will be highlighted and executed.
+Through these real world experiences, students will learn to identify ethical and contextual challenges.
+They will also get the opportunity to actively participate in current mental health advocacy and awareness initiatives in Bangladesh.

-Principles of program design and development; Needs assessment and situation analysis; Logic models and intervention strategy formulation; Monitoring and Evaluation (M&E) frameworks for impact measurement; Research proposal development, including research design, data collection, and data analysis; Ethical research practices and governance; Reflective learning and the role of the researcher; Stakeholder engagement and risk management; Practical application through group work, case studies, and role-play activities.
+This course will cover the principles of program design and development; starting from needs assessment and situation analysis to the formulation of logic models, intervention strategies and monitoring and evaluation (M&E) frameworks for impact measurement.
+Students will be engaged in research proposal development, including research design, data collection, and data analysis.
+The importance of ethical research practices and governance, alongside reflective learning and the role of the researcher will be fully unpacked.
+Students will learn to conduct stakeholder engagement and risk management.
+Practical applications of all these lessons will be facilitated through group work, case studies, and role-play activities.

-Develop research proposal; Gain a deeper understanding in the focused research area through a robust literature review; Practice different data collection techniques; Understand, critique, and suggest alternative solution to mental health needs; Apply different data analysis tools; Research or action research report or thesis in an area of mental health relevant to the content covered in previous courses; Emphasis on ethics, critical thinking, and effective communication.
-Includes individual supervision by a faculty for thesis development;
+This course will support students in developing research proposals, gaining deeper understandings of their focused research area through robust literature review, practicing different data collection techniques and applying various data analysis tools.
+Students will be able to understand, critique, and suggest alternative solutions to mental health needs.
+Through this understanding, they will write an action research report or thesis in an area of mental health relevant to the content covered in previous courses.
+This module will place emphasis on ethics, critical thinking, and effective communication.
+It will also include individual supervision by a faculty member for thesis development.

 Unique Features